 Also the Prime Minister of New Zealand Jacinda Arden has clearly stated that vejping and e-cigarettes are the basis for the decision to introduce the new age restriction, as well as the requirement for low-nicotine cigarettes.

-"We have seen that smokers now have a viable alternative way to use nicotine.
-It is this development that gives us the courage to take the next step in phasing out cigarettes from the market," said Mr Van Rompuy.
-Jacinda Arden in a statement 2021when the government presented the proposal that has now become law.
+“We have seen that smokers now have a viable alternative to nicotine.
+It is this development that allows us to take the next step in phasing out cigarettes from the market,” said Jacinda Arden in a statement 2021when the government presented the proposal that has now become law.

-"Politicians in the world are missing the point"
+“Politicians around the world are missing the point”

 However, while the Prime Minister has been clear, according to the Ben Youdan It is all too easy for the media and politicians to simply miss an important message.
 The simplified version is easier to digest, especially as there are differences of opinion on the role of harm minimisation in the fight against smoking.

-"I recently read an article about our new law in an Australian newspaper.
-There was not a single mention of harm minimisation or e-cigarettes.
-It was all about toughness, low nicotine levels in cigarettes and the different age restriction.
-There is a risk that politicians in other countries will miss the point and be tempted to introduce legislation that is unlikely to work," he said.
+“I recently read an article about our new law in an Australian newspaper.
+It didn't mention harm reduction or e-cigarettes once.
+It was all about the crackdown, low nicotine levels in cigarettes and the different age restriction.
+There is a risk that politicians in other countries will miss the point and be tempted to introduce legislation that is unlikely to work.”
 Ben Youdan.